-After a picnic lunch near here you descend through the startling and rapid environmental transformations characteristic of the tropical Andes, passing from grassland and stunted trees through elfin forest, until you wind through a lush and magical world of overhanging trees, giant ferns, monster begonias, countless orchids and bromeliads, and a diverse and teeming birdlife.
+After a picnic lunch near here, you descend through the startling and rapid environmental transformations characteristic of the tropical Andes, passing from grassland and stunted trees through the elfin forest.

 Day 2 : Cock-of-the-Rock Lodge to Amazonia Lodge or Pantiacolla Lodge